‘If you ever wanted an example of Heisenberg’s Uncertainty Principle applied to software, estimation would be it’

 Let’s talk a bit about estimation techniques in software project management.
 The initial estimate is conducted by programming experts, based on whatever data is available at the start – business requirements, specification, project description or other.
 It is done mainly intuitively or by analogy with similar projects.
 Calculation of cost is just one aspect within the scope-effort-schedule-staff-cost correlation.

 As originally we mostly operate with unknowns, it’s important to keep balance, because both underestimating and overestimating are equally undesirable.
 The former leads to cost overrun, staff burndown, low-quality deliverables, and loss of credibility if deadlines are missed.
 The latter makes the project too expensive and uneconomical with regard to resources (consider Parkinson’s Law: ‘Work expands so as to fill the time available for completion’) or may result in lost opportunities if extended over a longer timespan – both factors are likely to eat up a vendor’s profit.

 You cannot expect it to be accurate by default.
 It’s more about setting expectations for a project.
 Thus a ballpark estimate is an order-of-magnitude figure ranging from the most optimistic to the most pessimistic guess.
 And the actual cost is not necessarily the happy mean.

-Picture 1.
-The Cone of Uncertainty (from Steve McConnell’s ‘Software Estimation: Demystifying the Black Art’)
+Picture 1 model the Cone of Uncertainty (from Steve McConnell’s ‘Software Estimation: Demystifying the Black Art’)